Educating the public and our elected officials on the importance of strong sea services has been an important part of our programming since 1902.

 New York MARITIME SECURITY conference

 In October 2022, the New York Council hosted our inaugural New York Maritime Security Conference.
-Held at the Helen Mills Event Space & Theater, the all-day conference was a successful initiative to bring expert speakers together to discuss the issues surrounding the U.S.-flag Merchant Marine and the role they play in national security
+The all-day conference was the start of a successful initiative to bring expert speakers together to discuss the issues surrounding the U.S.-flag Merchant Marine and the role they play in national security

 The New York Council Navy League Graduation Award in Maritime Technology